Priyanshumishra77/priyanshu.github.io/_pages/mooc-courses.md

 8051 Embedded Systems Workshop
 --------------------
- - Pipelining
+ - Keil-Arm MCU
- - Caches, coherency protocols
- - Superscalar and VLIW
+ - 8051 concepts and programming

 Workshop in PCB Designing and Robotics
 --------------------
- - Pipelining
- - Caches, coherency protocols
- - Superscalar and VLIW
+ - PCB design steps and creation
+ - Drone design

 35th international conference on VLSI Design
 --------------------
- - Pipelining
- - Caches, coherency protocols
+ - Conference on VLSI Design
- - Superscalar and VLIW
+ - past, present and Future in VLSI Space

 CPU Design using Verilog
 --------------------